endereml/endereml/README.md

 ## Hello all. 👋
 I'm currently attending ASU studying Graphic Information Technology (User Experience).
+I worked in advertising industry, as a Graphic Designer, as a Copwriter for 30 years as well.

 <!--
 **endereml/endereml** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.